11001 vRddhir Adaic ←

 avyayIbhAvaz ca PANINIRULES 11041

-The actiondescribers too (are unchanging).mmmmmmmmm glosses glosses ^ C+ 45
+The unchanging compounds too (are unchanging).mmmmmmmmm glosses glosses ^ 48

-The actiondescribers are compound adverbs made by compounding an unchanging with another word.
+The unchanging compounds are compound adverbs made by compounding an unchanging with another word.
 This rule says that the compound is unchanging too.

 For instance --